openebs-archive/e2e-tests/experiments/functional/app-target-affinity/README.md

 - This functional test checks if the application pod instance and its corresponding storage target pod are present in same node.

-- This litmusbook can be used to validate both the types of application deployments such as K8s deployment and statefulsets.
+- This e2ebook can be used to validate both the types of application deployments such as K8s deployment and statefulsets.

 - If it is not scheduled on same node, the test is considered to be failed.